EpiqSty/BaC/README.md

 ## key motivations:

-- decouple needed skills and competencies among whole business life-cycle for the sake of
+- decouple needed skills and competencies among whole business life-cycle for the sake of:
   - redundancy/reilability
   - ease of access to all variety thru the code hubs
   - time to market reduction & speedu of response to the changes